danielgithiomi/Daniel-Githiomi/Readme.md

 ## SETUP INSTRUCTIONS

 * Git clone [this](https://www.github.com/Daniel-Githiomi) into your terminal.
-* Open the folder in your favourite editor, for example vscode, using the following syntax:
+* Open the folder in your favourite editor, for example, vscode, using the following syntax:

 ``` (Javasript)
 code .